 Rollers and Gua Sha face tools are having a huge moment right now in the great big beauty sphere and it doesn’t look like they’re going anywhere anytime soon.
 Did you know, that they actually go back thousands of years?
-If you ask us, that really is a phenomenal testament to ancient medicine and beauty, especially when so many other trends come and go.
+If you ask us, that really is a phenomenal testament to beauty, especially when so many other trends come and go.

 If you want to go one step further, why not try a derma roller like this Wing It roller.
 We know it looks slightly scarier, but these gentle spikes are non-invasive and fantastic for practising at home facial massage/acupressure.
-The spikes are able to get to those smaller spots around your face and help boost results of tighter skin and collagen production.
+The spikes are able to get to those smaller areas around your face and help boost results of tighter skin and collagen production.

 Whether you decide to use one or both of these tools, we are sure that you will find what works for you and gets you glowing in no time.

 We’ve got a little bit of everything, from top-tips and industry trends to sustainability.

 Stay in the know with all things beauty and subscribe now!